sanderstad/powershellbyexample/content/post/time-and-date.md

 03/14/2022 16:47:03
 ```

 ## Adding and subtracting

-It is possible to add and subtract dates in powershell.
+It is possible to add and subtract dates in PowerShell.
 The functions may seem confusing but you can add using positive numbers and subtract using negative numbers.

 ```powershell
 $today = Get-Date